ghidora77/GEE_Labs_Website/docs/Lab_03.md

 #### Normalized Difference Water *Body* Index (NDWBI)

-It's unfortunate that two *different* NDWI indices were independently invented in 1996.
+The fact that two different NDWI indices were independently invented in 1996 complicates things.
+While the NDWI looks at water content within vegetation, the NDWBI is built to identify bodies of water (rivers, lakes, oceans).
 To distinguish, define the Normalized Difference Water *Body* Index (NDWBI) as the index described in [McFeeters (1996)](http://www.tandfonline.com/doi/abs/10.1080/01431169608948714#.VkThFHyrTlM):

 $$\text{NDWBI} = (\text{green} - \text{NIR}) / (\text{green} + \text{NIR})$$